What are the big differences between surrogacy in the United States and Canada?

-Types of surrogacy allowed: Commercial vs Altruistic
+Types of Surrogacy Allowed: Commercial vs. Altruistic

-Commercial surrogacy is legal in some states in the U.S., whereas other states allow only altruistic surrogacy and some forbid surrogacy altogether.
+Commercial surrogacy is legal in some states in the US, whereas other states allow only altruistic surrogacy and some forbid surrogacy altogether.

 In Canada, as per the Assisted Human Reproduction Act passed in 2004, it is illegal for a surrogate mother or egg donor to be compensated for her services, except for the reimbursement of out of pocket expenses related to the pregnancy during the surrogacy process.
 The fact that surrogacy agreements must be 100% altruistic makes the number of women willing to be surrogate mothers to be a small one.

-Cost of surrogacy
+Cost of Surrogacy

-- Health care system: in the United States, contrary to Canada, there is no national public health care service covering both the surrogate and the delivery, so if you pursue a surrogacy process in the United States you need to consider the costs of insurance premiums to cover the medical treatment during the pregnancy.
+- Health care system: in the United States, contrary to Canada, there is no national public health care service covering both the surrogate and the delivery, so if you pursue a surrogacy process in the United States, you need to consider the costs of insurance premiums to cover the medical treatment during the pregnancy.

 - Surrogacy agencies: In Canada, surrogacy agencies are not technically legal, they cannot match intended parents with surrogates because according to the law the responsibility to find a match is under the intended parents.

 Despite legal limitations, Canadian agencies navigate the laws to support intended parents and surrogates during the surrogacy journey.
-The legal restrictions in Canada make the process, at some extent, less straightforward than in the US where a surrogacy consultant can manage the whole process.
+The legal restrictions in Canada make the process, to some extent, less straightforward than in the US where a surrogacy consultant can manage the whole process.

-In the US and Canada, there are clear regulations and procedures for the intended parents to be registered as the legal parents of the baby, however the legal process may change depending on the State/Province where the surrogate lives.
+In the US and Canada, there are clear regulations and procedures for the intended parents to be registered as the legal parents of the baby.
+However, the legal process may change depending on the State/Province where the surrogate lives.